Measles, Vaccines & The Stakes of Hesitancy | Zack Technology LLC

 93% — Unvaccinated or unknown vaccination status

-~4% — Received only 1 dose (partial vaccination)
+~4% — Only 1 dose (partial vaccination)

 ~3% — Fully vaccinated (2 doses)